FindMySchool LogoFindMySchool

 The student body is vibrant and reflective of modern London.
 While the academic pressure is real—this is a high-performing school—it does not feel like an exam factory.
 The corridors are calm, monitored by staff who know the students well, but they are also filled with the buzz of conversation.
 The uniform is worn smartly, a symbol of belonging to a community that views itself as elite in aspiration if not in selection.

 Music and performance are woven into the fabric of the school.
-The distinct lack of bells in many areas and the reliance on students managing their own time fosters a sense of maturity.
+The distinct lack of bells in many areas and the reliance on students managing their own time encourages a sense of maturity.
 It is a place that treats 11-year-olds like young adults, and for the most part, they rise to the occasion.

 England ranks and key metrics (where available)